Roommates are people who at first seem friendly and outgoing. They are sociable people and good conversationalists.

 When you say goodbye or go to sleep, you feel that there has been no conversation, that you have been a listener to an infinite monologue.

-It is likely that they cannot avoid it or do not know or understand what is really happening (that they are being a real headache for others).
+Likely, they cannot avoid it or do not know or understand what is happening (that they are being a real headache for others).

 In any case, I want you to know that verbal incontinence is often associated with psychological disturbances.
 These disturbances can range from depressed moods to bipolar disorders or more serious psychiatric disorders.

 Does this mean that tireless charlatans have psychological problems?
 No. That your roommate on duty does not let you speak does not mean that he necessarily suffers from a psychological disorder.